veovera/enhanced-rtmp/e-rtmp-lab/wip/e-flv-js/README.md

 ## Project layout

 - `src/` – Sources for the demo app (`demo-app.ts`) and the mux/demux/remux/player library in `mux-lib/`
+- `../assets/` (`wip/assets/`) – shared test clips available to all projects under `wip/`; auto‑discovered by the demo picker
-- `demo-assets/` – video clips auto‑discovered by the demo and shown in the picker
+- `assets/` – local test clips specific to this project; also auto‑discovered by the demo picker
 - `dist/` – build output for the demo app and the mux lib
-- `index.html` – static shell that bootstraps the demo UI
+- `demo-app.html` – static shell that bootstraps the demo UI

 ## Prerequisites